 GETrequests to HTTPS and reject all other HTTP requests.

-certificateFile: The relative path to the SSL certificate (must be a PEM file, located within the certificateKeyFile: The relative path to a private key of the SSL certificate (must a PEM file, located within the certificatePassphrase: The pass-phrase protecting the SSL certificate (if any).
+certificateFile: The relative path to the SSL certificate (must be in PEM format, located within the certificateKeyFile: The relative path to a private key of the SSL certificate (must be in PEM format, located within the certificatePassphrase: The pass-phrase protecting the SSL certificate (if any).

 External communications with the Linkurious server can be secured using SSL without installing third-party software.